-STORE TASTE-SAFE SENSORY PAINT in the refrigerator for about 3 months.
-Prior to using, observe for any mold or putrid odor.
+Store in the refrigerator for about three months.
+Before using, observe for any mold or putrid odor.
 Discard if in doubt.

-- ONE ALL-NATURAL INGREDIENT – Tapioca pearls only have one ingredient: Tapioca.
-This makes it so that you can be confident that there are no preservatives/additives or extra ingredients that you don’t want to end up in your child’s mouth.
+- One all-natural ingredient – Tapioca pearls only have one ingredient: Tapioca.
+This makes it so that you can be confident that there are no preservatives/additives or extra ingredients you don’t want to end up in your child’s mouth.

 AGE 6 months +⚠️ Always supervise your child!
 Will stain hands!